Politics of the United States: Gerrymandering

 In 2010, Republicans—in an effort to control the drawing of congressional maps—forged a campaign to win majorities in as many state legislatures as possible.
 It was wildly successful, giving them control over the drawing of 213 congressional districts.
 The redrawing of maps that followed produced some of the most extreme gerrymanders in history.
 In battleground Pennsylvania, for example, the congressional map gave Republicans a virtual lock on 13 of the state's 18 congressional districts, even in elections where Democrats won the majority of the statewide congressional vote.

 Attempts to appeal to the Supreme Court to disallow gerrymandering in cases such as Vieth v.
 Jubelirer in 2004 and its passing up of "numerous opportunities" in 2017 and 2018 "to decide upon the constitutional legality or illegality of gerrymandering" has "emboldened ever more partisan gerrymandering".

-In addition to giving one party power beyond its popular support, gerrymandering has been criticized for weakening the political power of minority voters by concentrated them into district(s) (though this process can also help ensure the election of a representative of the same race).
+In addition to giving one party power beyond its popular support, gerrymandering has been criticized for weakening the political power of minority voters by concentrating them into district(s) (though this process can also help ensure the election of a representative of the same race).